rvgba/rvgba.github.io/index.md

   <div>

-Bachelor of Economics (first-class honor) graduated in 2014 from University of Indonesia with 8 years of experience as digital technology PMO in a financial & on-demand service industry, seeking ways to bring social impact to MSME(s) in Indonesia through digital and technology inclusion.
+My name is Ravi.
+I'm an  graduate of 2014 from University of Indonesia with degree in Economics (Public Sector & International Trade).
+I have 8 years of experience working as digital technology Project Management Officer in fintech & on-demand service industry player in Indonesia, seeking ways to bring social impact to MSME(s) in Indonesia through digital and technology inclusion.
+< br/>
 I also have passion in art & design and did paid works in editorial designs during my years in university.
 I specialize in creating user-friendly visual and meaningful visual experiences.

   </div>